-Infrastructure planning and development is directly linked to…the economic well being of our city
+Infrastructure planning is directly linked to strategic and financial planning and the economic well-being of our city.

 Roads, sidewalks, transportation, and utilities are examples of infrastructure needs.
 Infrastructure planning is directly linked to strategic and financial planning and the economic well-being of our city.
 The capability to see the need and development of infrastructure years in advance is critical and we have the ability to do so.
 However, this administration has continually failed to do so.

 This administration claims many projects are too big for Clarksville to do or not its responsibility.
 Yet our citizens are the ones to suffer from such reasoning.
 The needed East-West Corridor was awaiting the “go-ahead” to start initial route surveying and action to plan and acquire the land when Mrs. McMillan came to office eight years ago.
 Due to potential political turmoil and budget preparation requirements, she decided that this project was too much for the city to do and left it to the state to work.

 This administration continues the illusion that the city is “moving forward” on infrastructure when reality shows we are going in the same circle.

 Now eight years later, Mrs. McMillan acts as if she was always focused on the road issues with her announced “Northeast Connector” project, which she has claimed the city will now plan, fund and build….. although she has no plan on how, when or where.
 If you look past the political slight-of-hand, the “Connector” is the lower third of the East-West Corridor project under a different name.
 She claims to be “moving forward” spending time and money to study a road project that already been studied at least three times and VALIDATED every time, since 1995.
 This administration continues the illusion that the city is “moving forward” on infrastructure when reality shows we are going in the same circle.